Evhann/FACE4TJA/README.md

 # FACE4TJA

-Finally a chart editor for tja files!
+Finally a chart editor for Taiko no Tatsujin!